ayushAB/django-learn/Readme.md

 - Steps to install and make virtual enviroment (Mac,Ubuntu)

   - install venv command: ------- `sudo apt install -y pyhton3-venv` and for mac command: ------ `pip install virtualenv`
-  - Create a enviroments directory
+  - Create a enviroments directory and on mac if you have a project in a directory called `my-project` you can set up virtualenv for that project by running: ------ `virtualenv venv`
-  - create an environment by running the following command: ------- `python3 -m venv my_env`
+  - Create an environment by running the following command: ------- `python3 -m venv my_env`
-  - activate the enviroment by following command: ------- `source my_env/bin/activate` (Note: running this will make your enviroment name to appear in the command promp called `my_env`)
+  - Activate the enviroment by following command: ------- `source my_env/bin/activate` (Note: running this will make your enviroment name to appear in the command promp called `my_env`)

   - For using multiple enviroments, Yes you need to run activate command i.e. source each time you open a terminal session.
     Switching between two virtual environment is easy.
 You can run deactivate command and source the other virtual environment.